What is 4K TV?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

+Despite the fact that there's precious little content around to watch at the moment, if you're in the market for a new TV it should most definitely be a 4K set.

-You'll see the names 4K, Ultra HD, UHD and even 4K Ultra HD being bandied about - but they all refer to the same thing.
+You'll also see names like Ultra HD, UHD and even 4K Ultra HD being bandied about - but they all refer to the same thing.
 This is a TV with a resolution of 3,840 x 2,160 pixels, more than 8m pixels in total, which is four times the number in Full HD (1,920 x 1,080).

 What's so special about 4K TV?